ElenaSoshina/CustomHooks/README.md

 Custom React hook, which tracks the window scroll position and allows you to programmatically scroll the window to specific positions.

+### `useToggle`

+Custom React hook `useToggle`, which allows toggling between values in an array or between `true` and `false` by default.
+The hook can also set a specific value directly when needed.